ajayyanshu/Sofia-Project/README.md

 ### 📄 License

 This project is open-source.
-Feel free to add a license file (e.g., [MIT License](https://opensource.org/licenses/MIT)).
+Feel free to add a license file  [License](https://github.com/ajayyanshu/Sofia-Project/blob/main/LICENSE).

 ## Contact with us